wp-plugins/events-made-easy/readme.txt

 == Changelog ==

+= 1.0.10 =
+* Bugfix: the CSV export and print of custom fields was not being alligned properly

 = 1.0.9 =
 * Feature: added #_DAYS_TILL_START and #_DAYS_TILL_END placeholders
 * Bugfix: the full calendar was showing month 0 of the year 0 if the option "use client clock" was used